FUTURE-WISE CITIES — CITY-WISE FUTURES

-Welcome to the Future-wise Cities theme at the Manchester Urban Institute:
+Welcome to the Collaboratorium side of the Future-wise Cities theme at the Manchester Urban Institute:

 Cities are the hubs and crucibles of change, both local and global.
 The notion of a city is also changing – not only physical areas on the map, but many other kinds of reality – peri-urban metro-scapes, regional constellations, or multi-local-global networks.

 There’s also a strong imperative for change and transformation, towards cities of low carbon, social justice and liveable communities.
 Such changes are generally inter-connected (social, technical, economic, political, cultural).
 They are complex and dynamic (beyond rational governance or analysis): and they are often controversial (different actors with conflicting agendas).

-And at a time of pandemic-induced flux and disruption, there’s a strong case for looking ahead, for exploring the dynamics of complexity and turbulence – so we look for ways to future-proof, or ‘Future-wise the city’.
+And at a time of pandemic-induced flux and disruption, there’s a strong case for looking ahead, for exploring the dynamics of complexity and turbulence – so we look for ways to future-proof and ‘Future-wise’ the city

-This ‘urban transition / foresight / futures / innovation’ cross-cutting theme explores such dynamics of change: how to understand and analyse it, how to manage and plan, how to experiment and learn, how to build capacity, and how to look ahead and envision viable futures.
+This ‘urban transition / foresight / futures / innovation’ cross-cutting theme explores such dynamics of change: how to understand and analyse, how to manage and plan, how to experiment and learn, how to build capacity and resilience, and how to look ahead and envision viable futures.

-This theme is a networking, synergistic, inter-connecting program, which involves each of the MUI themes, others around UOM, MMU and Salford.
+This theme is a networking, synergistic, inter-connecting program, which involves each of the MUI themes, along with others around UOM, MMU and Salford.
 There is also a multiplicity of global networks, adding value, generating insights and exploring frontiers.

 This image shows urban development as a dynamic cycle of ‘panarchy’, with four main phases – (from Deeper City Ch 4)

 - rapid material growth